-A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.3 This discriminatory effect results from harassing verbal, written, graphic, or physical conduct that is severe or pervasive and objectively offensive.
+A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.3 This discriminatory effect results from harassing verbal, written, graphic, or physical conduct that is severe and pervasive and objectively offensive.

-When discriminatory harassment rises to the level of creating a hostile environment, Central Community College may also impose sanctions on the Respondent through application of the grievance process below.
+When discriminatory harassment rises to the level of creating a hostile environment, Central Community College may also impose sanctions on the Respondent through application of one of the grievance processes below.